Nate Anderson's pain medication gets automatically pumped into his body a little bit at a time each day.

 "I don't know where I'd be; I don't want to know," Nate says.
 "I'm almost certain that I would not be here today."

-"A lot of people have commended me for what I've been compared to what I could have been," Nate says.
+"A lot of people have commended me for what I've been through," Nate says.
 "They tell me I've inspired them to do more themselves."

 Nate has inspired others through his active pursuit of better health through physical therapy, as opposed to passive consumption of prescription drugs to mask the pain.